People may have a fever, headache, or seizures, and they may feel sleepy, numb, or confused.

 Reactivation can occur long after people have the infection.
 A reactivated infection can severely damage the brain.

 After people have certain viral infections or get certain vaccines, the body’s immune system sometimes attacks the layers of tissue that wrap around nerve fibers (called the myelin sheath Overview of Demyelinating Disorders Most nerve fibers inside and outside the brain are wrapped with many layers of tissue composed of a fat (lipoprotein) called myelin.
 These layers form the myelin sheath.
 Much like the insulation... read more ) in the brain and spinal cord—an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more .
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .
 The attack occurs because proteins in myelin resemble those in the virus.
 As a result, nerve transmission becomes very slow.
 The resulting disorder, called acute disseminated encephalomyelitis Acute Disseminated Encephalomyelitis (ADEM) Disorders that cause demyelination and have no known cause are called primary demyelinating disorders.
 Demyelination is the destruction of the tissues that wrap around nerves, called the myelin... read more , resembles multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more except that symptoms do not come and go as they do in multiple sclerosis.
 The viruses most often involved include enteroviruses Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
 Enterovirus infections are caused by many different viruses.
 Symptoms... read more , Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , hepatitis A Hepatitis A Acute hepatitis A is inflammation of the liver that is caused by the hepatitis A virus and that lasts less than 6 months.
 Hepatitis A is usually spread when people ingest something that has... read more or hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
-Hepatitis B is spread through contact with blood or other... read more virus, human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV), and influenza viruses Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
+Hepatitis B is spread through contact with blood or other... read more virus, human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV), and influenza viruses Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
 It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more .
 Before vaccination of children became widespread, the viruses that cause measles, rubella, chickenpox, and mumps used to be common causes of acute disseminated encephalomyelitis.
 This type of encephalitis can also occur in people with cancer or other autoimmune disorders.

 An autoimmune encephalitis may also develop if the immune system produces antibodies that attack proteins on the surface of nerve cells called N-methyl-d-aspartate (NMDA) receptors.
 The resulting encephalitis is called anti-NMDA receptor encephalitis.
 Some evidence suggests that anti-NMDA receptor encephalitis is a more common type of encephalitis than was previously thought.
 It occasionally develops after encephalitis due to the herpes simplex virus, even when that encephalitis was successfully treated.